rbowsley/lamplighthelp/source/21-2-2_Comms_Module-_Creating_MailChimp_Mailing_Lists_in_Lamplight.markdown

 If you want to see all your {{Lamplight}} syncs with Mailchimp, go to 'admin -> system administration -> {{Comm}} Settings -> View Mailchimp event history'.

-Each row in this table is a 'sync' of a {{list}} with Mailchimp.
+Each row in this table is a 'sync' of a list with Mailchimp.
 To see details of what happened, click on the row of the table.
 You will see each email address and the result from Mailchimp.

 ###### comms module